eddow/v-semantic/docs/concepts/form.md

 </div>
 ```

-The purpose of the developpment on `forms` is to *make repetitive things unnecessary while letting the possibility to detail any specific case*.
+The purpose of the development on `forms` is to *make repetitive things unnecessary while letting the possibility to detail any specific case*.
 This might lead to some complications in appearance as it gives the programer several ways to reach the same sometimes; but once well understood, choices can be made clearly.

 ## The simplest : `field`
 ### Inside the `field`